 Roche’s Point kept applying for a post office and was finally granted one in 1870.
 Most post offices were opened by the proprietors of the local general store.
 In Roche’s Point it is believed that the local boot and shoe retailer used his store as the post office until 1921.
 Following the death of the post master, the post office was moved to an alternate location in town.
 The former post office and shoe store was moved to the Pioneer Village in 1999.

-Prior to 1884 there were several Methodist Denominations who competed for the same adherents.
-The Primitive, Wesleyan, Episcopalian and New Connexion all united as simply The Methodist Church leaving only the Free Methodists as a separate denomination.
+Prior to 1884, there were several Methodist Denominations that competed for the same adherents.
+The Primitive, Wesleyan, Episcopalian, and New Connexion all united as simply The Methodist Church leaving only the Free Methodists as a separate denomination.
 The Methodist Church in the Pioneer Village is believed to have started life as a Wesleyan Methodist Church in Elm Grove around 1871.
 When it closed, the Free Methodists bought the building and moved it across the street.
-They met there from 1887 until 1925 when the joined with the newly created United Church of Canada.
+They met there from 1887 until 1925 when they joined with the newly created United Church of Canada.
 The oldest continually serving Free Methodist Church in Canada continues to hold services in Armadale.
 You can read about it in our feature Armadale Free Methodist Church.